 expression1 AND expression2;

-The following table illustrates the results when we compare true, false, and NULL values by using the AND operator.
+The following table illustrates the results of the

 SQL AND operator examples

-employees table in the sample database to demonstrate the SQL AND operator.
+employees table from the sample database to demonstrate the SQL AND operator.

-The following statement retrieves information about employees who have both job id of 1 and salary greater than 5000.
+The following statement finds all employees who have both job id 1 and salary greater than 5,000:

 job_id = 9